Can ATVs Go in Water? How Not to Ruin Your Bike

 Typical damage from hydro locking bent connecting rod, cracked crankshaft, fractures in the cylinder walls, blown oil seals in the cylinder head, and blown valves.

 Engine damage is more likely to occur if the engine stops from hydro-locking at a higher engine speed (RPM) than from driving at a slow pace at a low RPM.
-If hydro locking occurs when the engine is running at full tilt, a connecting rod can snap right off and blow straight through the engine block.
+If hydro locking occurs when the engine runs at full tilt, a connecting rod can snap right off and blow straight through the engine block.

-This issue only affects ATVs with a drive belt; most recreational and utility ATVs, and some youth ATVs on the market, except Hondas.
+This issue only affects ATVs with a drive belt, most recreational and utility ATVs, and some youth ATVs on the market, except Hondas.

 The drive clutch, connected to the engine, uses friction to transfer engine power via the drive belt out to the driven clutch connected to the wheels via drive shafts.